xmartlabs/xl-blog/blogs/2020-07-09-frontend-architecture-and-best-practices.md

 ---
 title: Frontend architecture and best practices for consuming APIs
 date: 2020-07-09
-excerpt: "Having headache when integrating with apis?
-The architecture and good practices that we share in this blog post can help you!"
+excerpt: 'Having headache when integrating with apis?
+The architecture and good practices that we share in this blog post can help you!'
+tags:
+  [
+    Frontend architecture,
-tags: [Frontend architecture, Frontend best practices, How to consume APIs, Frontend architecture patterns, Frontend, Js]
+    Frontend best practices,
+    How to consume APIs,
+    Frontend architecture patterns,
+    Frontend,
+    Js,
+  ]
 author: mlorenzo
 thumbnail: images/2020-07-08/frontend-architecture-and-best-practices.jpg
 category: development